All Things Stewart Springs

 Initial suspicions

-The cynic in the builder of this part Stewart Springs blog, part history, part review- and article-re-posting site first thought their 5-1-2020 announcement of the "permanent" closing of bathhouse was maybe only the latest ploy (banning c/o being the first, kicking out the sweatlodge the second) to get the general public so pissed they wouldn't care WHAT they did with the place.
+The suspicious cynic in the builder of this part Stewart Springs blog, part history, part review- and article-re-posting site first thought that their 5-1-2020 announcement of the "permanent" closing of bathhouse was maybe only the latest ploy (banning c/o being the first, kicking out the sweatlodge the second) to get the general public so pissed they wouldn't care WHAT they did with the place.

 Rise of the control freaks